rrobben/rrobben.github.io/README.md

 # Privacy Policy

 There is no data collection.
-This is simple clock app.
-Collecting any data would be totally unnecessary.
+This is a simple clock app.
+Collecting any data would be unnecessary.